 Dr. Cohen has studied this condition for many years and has successfully treating hundreds of cases.
 Dr. Cohen completed his undergraduate degree in Neurophysiology at University of California San Diego and earned his M.D. at The Chicago Medical School.
 He went on to do a research fellowship in Plastic and Reconstructive Surgery at UCLA and a clinical fellowship under the renowned Beverly Hills surgeon Dr. Bernard Koire.
 Dr. Koire is an internationally acclaimed Cosmetic Surgeon and forefather to the American Board of Cosmetic Surgery.

 During your free initial consultation, Dr. Cohen will perform a thorough medical examination to see if you are a candidate for PPP treatment in Los Angeles.
 He will show you before and after photos, explain the entire procedure and make sure you feel completely comfortable with the treatment plan.
 After the initial consultation and if you are determined to be a good candidate, we will schedule the procedure.
 At this time, we require a $500 deposit.
 The total cost is $2500 and includes 3 laser treatment sessions.

-After numbing of the area with topical cream for about an hour, CO2 ablation causes minimal discomfort.
-Patients may experience some temporary scabbing and swelling but not much pain.
+On the day of your procedure, topical numbing cream will be applied to the area for about an hour.
+During this time, you can sit comfortably in our private waiting area.
+CO2 ablation causes minimal discomfort and the actual treatment time rarely lasts more than 30 minutes.
+Patients may experience some temporary scabbing and swelling yet very little pain.
 We routinely prescribe oral pain medication, but most patients do not need it past the first day.
 Scabbing and swelling fade quickly and most patients are back to normal within two weeks.
 We recommend no sexual activity during these two weeks.